Most Famous Metal Bands and Their Logos

 Logo Metallica

 Metallica’s logo is an iconic symbol of heavy metal.
-Sharp letters with lightning at the ends of “M” and “A” create an aggressive style, reflecting the character of the band’s music.
+Sharp letters with lightning at the ends of “M” and “A” create an aggressive style that reflects the band’s music.
 An early version of the symbol appeared on the debut album cover, accompanying the band during the peak of thrash metal.
-The aggressiveness of the font reminds the viewer of the uncompromising sound of guitar parts and harsh lyrics.
+The font’s aggressiveness evokes the uncompromising sound of the guitar parts and the harshness of the lyrics.
 This design became a distinctive feature of the band’s image, accompanying them through decades and numerous world tours.
 The metallic arrows at the ends of the letters, resembling electric charges, visually transmit explosive energy, making the band one of the pillars of heavy music.

 Cannibal Corpse